gbv/picasru-api/README.md

 ### GET /{dbkey}?params

-Perform an SRU searchRetrieve request and return the result set in JSON.
+Perform an SRU searchRetrieve request and return the result in a JSON object

 **Parameters:**